otacoo/comfyui_otacoo/README.md

 ### Manual Install

-Go into your ComfyUI `custom_nodes` folder folder, open a terminal and do:
+Go into your ComfyUI `custom_nodes` folder, open a terminal and do:
 ```
 git clone https://github.com/otacoo/comfyui_otacoo.git
 ```